Contact Us

 NIRF Ranking Advantage

-NBA-accredited programs score significantly higher in NIRF's Graduation Outcomes parameter, improving overall institutional ranking and attracting higher-quality student applicants.
+NBA-accredited programs score significantly higher on the National Institutional Ranking Framework (NIRF) Graduation Outcomes parameter, improving overall institutional ranking and attracting higher-quality student applicants.

 NAAC Co-Accreditation Credit